Lumi-supercomputer/LUMI-SoftwareStack/docs/module_setup.md

         stack.
 This is based on the partition detected by the detect_LUMI_partition function defined in SitePackage.lua.

--    We made the SoftwareStack and LUMIpartition modules sticky so that once loaded a user can use ``module purge`` if they want to continue working in the same software stack but load other packages.
+-   We made the SoftwareStack and LUMI partition modules sticky so that once loaded a user can use ``module purge`` if they want to continue working in the same software stack but load other packages.

+    For the partition, a generic implementation is used in the repo (`modules/LUMIpartition`), but its behaviour is determined by the version used when loading which is done via symbolic links to the generic module.

 ### Module presentation